 - quick sync a CloudRun/Lambda application is rolling out the new version and routing all traffic to it

-A list of stages specified by user in the deployment configuration file that tells
+A list of stages specified by user in the application configuration file that tells

 piped how the application should be deployed.
 If the pipeline is not specified, the application will be deployed by Quick Sync way.

 A temporary middle state between current state and desired state of a deployment process.